Viipuri massacre: Background

-Viipuri was both the second largest city in Finland with 49,000 inhabitants and one of the most diverse.
-In 1910, Viipuri had minorities of Swedes (5,000) and Russians (3,200–4,000), as well as smaller ethnic groups of Germans, Jews and Islamic Tatars.
+Viipuri, Swedish Viborg, was both the second largest city in Finland with 49,000 inhabitants and one of the most diverse.
+In 1910, Viipuri had minorities of Finland Swedes (5,000) and Russians (3,200–4,000), as well as smaller ethnic groups of Germans, Jews and Islamic Tatars.

 During the Finnish Civil War, the identification of Finnish Reds as ethnic Russians among the Whites became widespread, and anti-Russian sentiment may have been the most prevalent in western Finland, especially in the White stronghold of Ostrobothnia, leading to the manifestation of ethnic hatred that escalated into violence.

 Historian Teemu Keskisarja considers a spark that set off the killings was the news that a gang of drunk Red Guards led by Hjalmar Kaipiainen (Kaipiainen was himself captured and executed on 23 May 1918) had entered Viborg County Gaol during the Battle of Viipuri and murdered 30 White Guard prisoners.
 Those of other ethnic origins were only killed because they were simply assumed to be Russians.

-White Guard-associated newspapers spread the myth of Judeo-Bolshevism and a rumor spread among the White Guard that the Jews of Vyborg had aided the Red Guard, and a group of Jägers planned to round up and execute all the Jews living in the city.
+White Guard-associated newspapers spread the claim of Judeo-Bolshevism and a rumor spread among the White Guard that the Jews of Viipuri had aided the Red Guard, and a group of Jägers planned to round up and execute all the Jews living in the city.
 The plan was never executed in its planned extent, though a number of Jews were executed in the massacre.